ONLYOFFICE/docspace-api-spec/static/docspace/api-backend/newai.md

 Set disabled

-Marks the listed tools of one server type as switched off, so the model is no longer offered them.
+Switches off the listed tools of one server type in the scope, so the model is no longer offered them. &#x60;serverType&#x60; has to be a key the round&#39;s tool filter actually matches - a host-configured system server, one of the two DocSpace integration groups, web search, image generation, or one of the scope&#39;s registered custom servers - and an unknown value is rejected with the list of valid ones in the message, rather than stored and silently ignored. &#x60;toolNames&#x60; replaces the previous selection for that server type, so send the full list and pass an empty one to switch everything back on. &#x60;entityId&#x60; has to name a room the caller can open.

 #### Parameters